As a United Methodist-related institution, Spartanburg Methodist College endorses the position of the church on alcohol:

 The College has an active drug education and prevention program for students and staff, and our standards of conduct clearly prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on or off campus, or as part of any of its activities.
 Offenders are subject to disciplinary action up to and including dismissal from the College, and/or prosecution under the law.

 The Student Development Office designs, promotes and carries out a year-round program of alcohol and drug education that includes posters, exhibits, brochures, speakers and television presentations on the risks of alcohol and drug use and abuse.
 Information is available in the Counseling Center and in the College Health Center.
 Students and staff may receive confidential, and non-punitive, counseling for personal or family problems related to drug and alcohol use and abuse.
 Resources include the College Counseling Center, the College Chaplain and the Housing Staff for resident students.
-Referral to the Spartanburg Alcohol and Drug Abuse Commission on a confidential basis is available.
+Referral to the Forrester Center for Behavioral Health on a confidential basis is available.
 It should be understood, however, that counseling does not shield a student from discipline by legal or college authorities should drug or alcohol use continue or should the student be apprehended.